rancher/docs/content/rancher/v2.x/en/faq/networking/cni-providers/_index.md

 In simple terms, this network model generates a kind of network router extended between Kubernetes workers, which provides information about how to reach pods.

 This network model is used when a routed L3 network is preferred.
 This mode dynamically updates routes at the OS level for Kubernetes workers.
-It's less sensible to latency.
+It's less sensitive to latency.

 CNI providers using this network model include Calico and Romana.